dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 - **Calculated Moving Average:** For each product at each store, the total cost was divided by the total quantity on hand, to compute a moving average cost as new transactions occur.
 - **Compared with Ending values:** Finally, we checked whether this average cost matched the value recorded at the end of the period.

-The core goal is to give a precise, up-to-date average cost for every item in stock.
+The core goal is to provide a precise and up-to-date average cost for every item in stock.

 ```sql
 -- Calculate Moving Average Cost (MAC)